In addition to extensive

 Mucuna pruriens seed on sexual behaviour of normal male rats.

-According to Indian Systems of Medicine, mucuna pruriens was used for treating
+According to Indian Systems of Medicine, mucuna pruriens has been used for treating

 extracts on general mating behavior, libido and potency of

-normal male Wister albino rats were investigated and also compared with the
+normal male rats were investigated and also compared with the

-post-ejaculatory interval and inter-intromission interval.
-The results indicated that extracts of Mucuna pruriens seed produced
+ejaculation latency.
+The results indicate that extracts of mucuna pruriens seed produced

 a significant and sustained increase in the sexual activity of normal male rats.